Convict cichlid: Breeding

 Breeding convicts is as simple as having a male and a female in the same tank with adequate water quality and feeding.
 There is no special conditioning required.
 Due to their prolific breeding in captivity, there is a very low demand for Convict fry, and one may easily find their aquarium overstocked with an inbreeding population of Convicts without any avenues for adoption.

-Tank mates

-Ideal tank mates for convict cichlids consists of robust similar sized fish.
-Such fish include T-Bar cichlids, Honduran red points, Green Terrors, Salvini, Jack Dempsey, (Keep in mind as Dempseys outgrow the convicts territorial issues will become a problem.)
-Pictus catfish, plecostomus, as well as other convicts.
-Other fast moving fish such as Giant Danios can be used as dither fish.
-Also remember, if you have a breeding pair Convicts in a 40-gallon or smaller you will be most likely be unable to keep the convicts with any tank mates.
-But if your tank mates have established any type of dominance they will however breed and live together.